-In fiscal year 2018-2019, the University utilities expenditures totaled $8.6 million for water and energy.
-UNCG campus used $1.2 million in water bills; and $7.4 million in electricity, natural gas, and No. 2 fuel oil bills to provide 672,766 million BTUs1 to meet campus energy needs.
-FY2018-19 energy BTU’s split was approximately 57% natural gas, 42% electricity, and 0.4% No. 2 fuel oil.
-For more detailed energy related plan, analytic data, and graphics see the Strategic Energy Plan 2019 update.
+In fiscal year 2019-2020, the University utilities expenditures totaled $7.7 million for water and energy.
+UNCG campus used $1.2 million in water bills; and $6.6 million in energy.
+In the energy side, electricity used $5 million, natural gas $1.6 million, and No. 2 fuel oil used less than $3,000 bills to provide 634,192 million BTUs1 to meet campus energy needs including the COVID-19 special operations.
+FY 2019-20 energy BTU’s split was approximately 58% natural gas, 42% electricity, and 0.03% No. 2 fuel oil.
+For a more detailed energy related plan, analytic data, and graphics see the Strategic Energy Plan 2020 update.

 1. BTU(British Thermal Unit) U.S. Energy Information Administration (EIA) defines BTU as “a measure of the heat content of fuels or energy sources.
 It is the quantity of heat required to raise the temperature of one pound of liquid water by 1-degree Fahrenheit at the temperature that water has its greatest density (approximately 39 degrees Fahrenheit).”